GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 ### Deploy the Programs to GKE

 We can now create a job in GKE.
-GKE requires its configuration files to be plain YAML, without variables or any other expansion, we use a small script to generate this file:
+GKE requires its configuration files to be plain YAML, without variables or any other expansion.
+We use a small script to generate this file:

 ```sh
 gke/print-deployment.py --project=${GOOGLE_CLOUD_PROJECT} | kubectl apply -f -